 Blog Articles

 Hiring new employees can be one of the most rewarding parts of HR.
 But it can also be one of the most complex and time-consuming responsibilities.
 On average, it takes companies more than a month to fill an open position.
-During this time, HRs are involved in a myriad of moving pieces, from posting job openings to vetting candidates to preparing for their first day of work.
-New York's new hire paperwork and compliance requirements only add fuel to the fire.
-HRs must navigate not only corporate standards but also legal requirements set forth by the state of New York.
+During this time, HR is involved in a myriad of moving pieces, from posting job openings to vetting candidates to preparing for their first day of work.

 Download The Ultimate New Hire Paperwork Checklist

-New York New Hire Paperwork
+Required New York Onboarding Paperwork

-New York new hire paperwork is one of the most critical pieces of the hiring process.
+New York's new hire paperwork is one of the most critical pieces of the hiring process.
 Some forms are required by state and federal governments for tax and legal purposes.
 Other forms and disclosures are required only by your company but serve an important role nonetheless.

 In New York, the new hire paperwork collection looks similar to that of other states: